 The woodpecker in my bird wave was the Buff-necked (pictured above), and then there was the Yellow-rumped Flycatcher, the Red-eyed Bulbuls, Hume's White-eyes, Ruby-cheeked Sunbird, the full list of which is recorded HERE in eBird Malaysia.

 A scary encounter reminded me of the additional need to bird safely.
 The growls I heard along the road leading to the Reservoir near Kampung Gerachi Jaya (a different Orang Asli village), gave me cold scary chills.
 Whether the growls were that of a dog or bear or other mammal, that was enough to make me stay inside the car.
 It seems the growls and barking of a bear are similar to that of a dog.
-I very much doubt it was the Malayan Sun Bear that was growling that day, as that species is facing a bleak future according to an article by Dr. Wong Siew Te on "The Status of Malayan Sun Bears in Malaysia" which can be read HERE.
+I very much doubt it was the Malayan Sun Bear that was growling that day, as that species is facing a bleak future according to an article by Dr. Wong Siew Te on "The Status of Malayan Sun Bears in Malaysia."
+There is a site dedicated to the Malayan Sun Bear (listed as a Vulnerable Species) which can be explored HERE.
 The forests leading to the reservoir is not undisturbed, with oil palm plantation sighted further uphill so it was very unlikely that a Malayan Sun Bear was growling that day.
 It might have been a dog since the Orang Asli village in Kampung Gerachi Jaya was further up the hill but I did not dare to walk and bird too far from my car.

 Can imagine owls may be possible to see along this stretch of road near Kampung Gerachi Jaya